Monday, June 26, 2017

 Reflection:

-A poor boy would always pass by a store in their neighborhood to ask for food that he could bring home to feed his sick father.
-He would always do this every day for the simple reason that the store owner was kindhearted.
+The story is told of a poor boy who would always pass by a store in his neighborhood to ask for food that he could bring home to feed his sick father.
+He did this every day for one simple reason: the store owner was kindhearted and generous.

-After a few days had passed the store owner was wondering how come the boy was not passing by his store anymore.
-So he asked the people around the neighborhood about the boy and he was told that the boy’s family transferred to the city to stay with a relative.
+After a few days, the store owner began to wonder why the boy was no longer passing by his store.
+He asked the people in the neighborhood about the boy and learned that the boy's family had moved to the city to stay with a relative.

-In the gospel for this Sunday, Jesus talks about giving back to those who do good to his followers.
+In the Gospel for this Sunday, Jesus speaks about giving back to those who do good to His followers.
 What does this mean?
-This simply means that whatever good that we do to those who follow Jesus we will receive back a hundredfold.
+It simply means that whatever good we do for those who follow Jesus will be rewarded many times over.

-Of course we all know that Jesus doesn’t want us to limit our acts of goodness to His followers only.
-Jesus wants us to do good to anyone who is in need: To the poor loitering in the street, to the beggar asking for alms.
-To a relative who doesn't ask for help yet we know deep in our hearts that he/she is in need of our help and the like.
-We do good not because we want something in return someday.
-We do good for the simple reason that we simply want to obey Jesus.
+Of course, we all know that Jesus does not want us to limit our acts of kindness only to His followers.
+He wants us to do good to anyone who is in need—to the poor person wandering the streets, to the beggar asking for alms, and to a relative who may not ask for help, yet whom we know in our hearts is struggling and in need of our support.

-When was the last time you did good to somebody in need? – Marino J. Dasmarinas
+When was the last time we reached out and did something good for someone in need?– Marino J. Dasmarinas

 No comments: